 Nuzena’s Prostate Support+ is loaded with researched-backed ingredients to help relieve bladder discomfort and help stop annoying nighttime bathroom trips.
 It also includes various vitamins for proper urinary functioning.

-What we like: Nuzena includes only the bet ingredients for this supplement, including Saw Palmetto, which has been religiously studied for its prostate health benefits.
-You’ll find no unnecessary additives or fillers in this product either.
-All Nuzena products are third party lab tested and made in a GMP-certified facility to ensure purity.
+What we like: Nuzena includes only the best ingredients, including Saw Palmetto, which has been rigorously studied for its prostate health benefits.
+You’ll find no unnecessary additives or fillers in this product, either.
+And all Nuzena products are third party tested.

 2. VitaBalance Prostate Plus

 VitaBalance Prostate Plus comes in a simple capsule formula designed to help stop nighttime trips to the bathroom and start urinating without pain.
 It’s third party lab tested and made in a GMP-certified facility to ensure every batch delivers the utmost quality and potency.

 What we like: VitaBalance Prostate Plus uses only clinically effective dosages of the most sciefnitfally backed prostate support ingredients, including Stinging nettle root, cat’s claw, green tea and saw palmetto.

 Flaws: Some people may view it as expensive.

 If you can ignore the marketing hyperbole, you will discover that Alpha Rise Ultimate Prostate Supplement provides an impressive array of proven ingredients to bolster the health of your prostate gland.

 What we like: The list of ingredients is impressive and includes zinc, various amino acids, antioxidants, and a generous portion of saw palmetto.
 The result is a supplement that does a reliable job of reducing BPH symptoms across the board.